-I am post-graduate researcher, working towards an interdisciplinary PhD in the School of Rehabilitation, Sport and Exercise Science and the Centre for Brain Sciences at the University of Essex.
-I graduated from the University of Nottingham in 2019 with a first class Masters in Neuroscience.
+I am a post-graduate researcher, working towards an interdisciplinary PhD in the School of Rehabilitation, Sport and Exercise Science and the Centre for Brain Sciences at the University of Essex.
+I graduated from the University of Nottingham in 2019 with a first-class Masters in Neuroscience.
 During this time, I gained a passion for studying neurodevelopmental disorders and mental health.

 I was a member of the cheerleading team, dance society, and an ambassador for the University.
 Additionally, as part of my MSc I lived in Vancouver (Canada), for ten months working at the BC Children’s Hospital Research Institute, in the Department of Psychiatry.
 This leads me to my primary area of research - how sport and dance can be used to enhance communication in children with autism, a prevalent neurodevelopmental disorder in the UK.
 I hope that my research will have a positive impact on children and the wider autistic community, enhancing quality of life and minimising occurrences of poor mental, all through the positive and effective use of sport and dance.